What is a Dental Assistant?

 - Surgical Dental Assistant

-In the United States, there were 332,000 jobs for Dental Assistant in 2016.
+In 2016, there was an estimated number of 332,000 jobs in the United States for Dental Assistant.
 New jobs are being produced at a rate of 19.5% which is above the national average.
 The Bureau of Labor Statistics predicts 64,600 new jobs for Dental Assistant by 2026.
 Due to new job openings and attrition, there will be an average of 45,900 job openings in this field each year.

 The states with the most job growth for Dental Assistant are Arizona, Maryland, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Kansas.
 These states have the worst job growth for this type of profession.